- About AORE

 - Member Login

-Held once a year, the mission of the AORE Annual Conference is to provide professionals, students and organizations who advance the field of outdoor recreation and education the opportunity to learn, network and improve performance while ensuring the association’s financial viability.
-AORE strives to design and deliver transformational learning opportunities that advance individuals, programs and organizations in the field of outdoor and adventure education.
+The mission of the AORE WEA Joint National Conference is to provide professionals, students and organizations who advance the field of outdoor recreation and education the opportunity to learn, network and improve performance while ensuring the association’s financial viability.
+Both AORE and WEA strive to design and deliver transformational learning opportunities that advance individuals, programs and organizations in the field of outdoor and adventure education.

-Outdoor programmers, teachers, leaders, students and supporters from college and university non-credit recreational programs and degree granting programs, military bases, community recreation centers and other not-for-profit outdoor programs find the AORE conference is the year's most important event for career development.
+Outdoor programmers, teachers, leaders, students and supporters from college and university non-credit recreational programs and degree granting programs, military bases, community recreation centers and other not-for-profit outdoor programs find the conference is the year's most important event for career development.
 For several days in late October and early November, outdoor professionals come together to share ideas, learn new techniques and re-energize themselves for another year.
-The AORE conference is the gathering of friends and colleagues, a place to improve performance and meet new people in your field.
+The AORE WEA Joint National Conference is the gathering of friends and colleagues, a place to improve performance and meet new people in your field

 Designed to help professionals develop procedures, operations, and overall administration of programs.
 Presentation topics include staff development, marketing, technology, budgeting, and institutional support.
 Other areas include running various aspects of the business of outdoor programs including rental center operations.